tawebbcn/bcn-webdev-checklists/retrospectives/en-0818/module-2/en0818-module2-retrospective-actions.md

 ## Team Ironhack
 - Get tasks done even if staff is not present
-- Before having the one and one - the staff member should introduce their role at Ironhack so that they know what they can talk about.
+- Before having the one and one
+- The staff member should introduce their role at Ironhack so that they know what they can talk about.
 - Talk about time schedule.

 ## Daily exercise